Return to: Student Rights and Responsibilities

 - Cognitive, affective, and/or behavioral impairments that obstruct the training process and/or threaten client welfare.

-Faculty, students, or staff who are concerned about possible impairment in a School of Psychology student should proceed according to the following procedures:
+Faculty, students, or staff who are concerned about possible PPC in a School of Psychology student should proceed according to the following procedures:

 - Encourage the student to approach the Clinical Psychology Program Director or Director of Clinical Training to discuss the issues involved.

 Once such concerns have been brought to the attention of the program, informal attempts to resolve the problem will be pursued.
 If informal attempts do not resolve the problem within 30 days, the program will inform the Dean for Student Development of the ongoing problem.
-A committee chaired by the Dean for Student Development will examine the information in order to determine if there are reasonable grounds to suspect student impairment/incompetence.
-If the committee finds that a student is in its judgment impaired/incompetent, the committee will decide on a plan to address the concerns.
-The student will be notified by the committee chair of the committee recommendation(s) (see procedure below) for addressing the student impairment/incompetence.
+A committee chaired by the Dean for Student Development will examine the information in order to determine if there are reasonable grounds to suspect a student has a PPC.
+If the committee finds in the affirmative, the committee will decide on a plan to address the concerns.
+The student will be notified by the committee chair of the committee recommendation(s) (see procedure below) for addressing the student’s PPC.

 To protect student due process rights as well as the rights of faculty to uphold the academic and professional standards of the School of Psychology, the following steps will be taken as part of the retention and dismissal review process: